 2. Bamboo Has a Greater Tensile Strength Than Steel

 Tensile strength refers to how difficult it is to pull a material apart.
 That fact alone is amazing, but it also resists being smashed better than concrete!

 3. Bamboo Is The Fastest Growing Plant On Earth

 Bamboo is a grass — not a tree.
 Trees, as you know, take a long time to go from sapling to full-grown (many decades, in fact).
 Not so with bamboo.
 It’s the fastest-growing plant on Earth.
 (You didn’t know?)
 Cut down a bamboo plant and within 5-7 years, it’ll be back to the height it was when you cut it down.

 That makes bamboo a superior choice for people who are worried about deforestation at a time when the planet really needs the help of trees to absorb carbon dioxide and other harmful gases and add more life-giving oxygen.
 Some bamboo grows an amazing inch-and-a-half per hour, and is considered one — if not THE — most sustainable plant on Earth!

-There’s also a bamboo manufacturing process which turns natural (light) bamboo to a rich brown color.
+There’s also a bamboo manufacturing process that turns natural (light) bamboo to a rich brown color.
 When natural bamboo is kiln-baked, the sugars inside “carbonize” or “caramelize”, giving this floor deep, rich color.
 The best part?
-The color runs throughout the plank, so that when refinished it retains it’s beautiful brown hue!
+The color runs throughout the plank, so when refinished, it retains its beautiful brown hue!
 And speaking of carbonized bamboo, did you know that a carbonized bamboo filament is what finally led Thomas Edison to be able to introduce the first electric light bulb to the world?
 It’s true!